GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

       - create a key pair
       - create a [deploy key](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys) in the modules repository with the public key
       - create a `CICD_MODULES_KEY` secret with the private key in each of the repositories that need to access modules
+    - for Gitlab
+      - TODO
+    - for Source Repositories
+      - assign the reader role to the CI/CD service accounts
 - create one repository for each stage
   - clone and populate them with the stage source
   - edit the modules source to match your modules repository